-After the debacle of the 2016 season where the controversial “Elimination Qualifying” format was introduced, in which every 90 seconds the slowest car got eliminated, was scrapped after two rounds following backlash from teams, drivers, and fans.
-The FIA then turned to its tried-and-tested method – the normal 3-stage qualifying format which has been successful since its introduction in 2006.
+After the debacle of the 2016 season, when the controversial “Elimination Qualifying” format (in which every 90 seconds the slowest car got eliminated) was scrapped after two rounds following backlash from teams, drivers and fans, the FIA turned to its tried-and-tested method: the normal three-stage Qualifying format, which has been successful since its introduction in 2006.

-The drivers battle it out, with the five slowest cars getting eliminated at the end of both Qualifying 1 and Qualifying 2 sessions, leaving ten cars to contest for pole position.
-With the parc fermé rules in place, teams can only make minor adjustments like changing the brake bias, camber, tyre pressure, front wing adjustments, etc.
+The drivers battle it out, with the five slowest cars getting eliminated at the end of both Qualifying 1 and Qualifying 2, leaving ten cars to contest for pole position.
+With the parc fermé rules in place, teams can only make minor adjustments like changing the brake bias, camber, tyre pressure, front-wing adjustments etc.

 Sprint qualifying weekends

-The sprint qualifying weekends are completely different to the normal race weekends.
-Fridays have the same one-hour long free practice 1 session, but the afternoon practice session gets replaced by the “traditional” 3-stage qualifying format, meaning that the parc fermé rules set in right after the first practice session.
+The Sprint qualifying weekends are completely different to the normal race weekends.
+Fridays have the same one-hour long free Practice 1 session, but the afternoon Practice session gets replaced by the “traditional” three-stage Qualifying format, meaning that the parc fermé rules set in right after the first Practice session.

-Though the third practice session of a normal race weekend has been retained as the second practice session for the sprint qualifying weekend, it leaves the teams with a small window to make some minor adjustments to their setup.
+Though the third Practice session of a normal race weekend is retained as the second Practice session for the Sprint qualifying weekend, it leaves the teams with a small window to make some minor adjustments to their setup.

-The sprint qualifying race in the afternoon session will be run over 100km (one-third of the actual race) and will take around 25-40 minutes depending on the layout of each track, while the final classification of Friday’s qualifying session will be the starting grid for Saturday’s sprint qualifying.
+The Sprint qualifying event in the afternoon session is run over 100 km (one-third of the actual race) and takes around 25–40 minutes depending on the layout of each track, while the final classification of Friday’s qualifying session serves as the starting grid for Saturday’s Sprint event.

-The 2017 Bahrain F2 sprint race is a perfect example of this.
-Charles Leclerc, now of Ferrari, opted to pit during the sprint race, pitting being optional and a rarely used tactic in sprint races.
-The young Monégasque rejoined the track in 14th place with only eight laps remaining.
-The next eight laps were nothing short of a miracle as Leclerc charged up the field overtaking cars left, right, and centre, and went on to win the race creating one of the most memorable sprint races in recent history.
+The 2017 Bahrain F2 Sprint race is a perfect example of this.
+Charles Leclerc, now of Ferrari, opted to pit during the Sprint race, pitting being optional and a rarely used tactic in Sprint races.
+The young Monégasque rejoined the track in P14 with only eight laps remaining.
+The next eight laps were nothing short of a miracle as Leclerc charged up the field overtaking cars left, right, and centre, going on to win the race and creating one of the most memorable Sprint races in recent history.

-The final classification of the sprint race will be the starting grid for Sunday’s race.
-If someone fails to complete the sprint race or crashes out, his final standing in the classification list will be his starting grid for Sunday.
+The final classification of the Sprint race serves as the starting grid for Sunday’s race.
+If someone fails to complete the Sprint or crashes out, his final standing in the classification list ends up being his starting-grid position for Sunday.

 Will the drivers get any points?

-Yes, points will be awarded for the sprint race qualifying, but only to the top three finishers.
-The driver finishing first will get three points, the second-placed driver scoring two points, and the third-place driver scoring a solitary point.
-Unlike Sunday, there will be no podium celebrations and champagne.
-There will be interviews and a trophy for the race winner in parc fermé, just like the pole sitter getting a miniature Pirelli tyre during a traditional qualifying session.
+Furthermore, “pole position” is awarded to the driver finishing fastest in Friday’s qualifying session as opposed to the winner of the Sprint like last season.
+Unlike Sunday, there are no podium celebrations and champagne.
+There are interviews and a trophy for the race winner in parc fermé, just like the pole sitter getting a miniature Pirelli tyre during a traditional Qualifying session.

 Normal race weekend

-This allows the teams to have four fresh sets of tyres to maximize their strategies for the qualifying session and also for the main race on Sunday.
-Even if a driver uses the entire set along with the reserved soft compound tyres for Q3 he is allowed to use those five sets of tyres during the main race along with the two reserved sets of fresh tyres, while the top 10 drivers who make it through to Q3 must start their race with the set of tyres they set their fastest lap times in during the Q2 session.
+This allows the teams to have four fresh sets of tyres to maximise their strategies for the Qualifying session and also for the main race on Sunday.
+Even if a driver uses the entire set along with the reserved soft compound tyres for Q3, he is allowed to use those five sets of tyres during the main race along with the two reserved sets of fresh tyres, while the top 10 drivers who make it through to Q3 must start their race with the set of tyres they set their fastest lap times in during the Q2 session.

 Sprint qualifying weekend

-The sprint qualifying tyre allocation is similar but totally different from the normal race weekends.
-Here, the teams are allocated 12 dry sets of tyres for each driver, with the split-up being quite similar except for one less set of medium compound tyres.
+The Sprint Qualifying tyre allocation is similar but totally different from the normal race weekends.
+Here, teams are allocated 12 dry sets of tyres for each driver, with the split-up being quite similar except for one less set of medium compound tyres.
 Each driver is given seven sets of soft compound tyres, three sets of medium compound tyres, and two sets of hard compound tyres.

-Unlike normal weekends, five sets of soft compound tyres are set to be reserved for the qualifying session on Fridays, including one set strictly reserved for the Q3 session.
-This time, however, drivers don’t have to start on the same set of tyres they’d have used to set their fastest lap times during the Q2 session, neither for the sprint race nor the main race on Sunday.
+Unlike normal weekends, five sets of soft compound tyres are reserved for the Qualifying session on Fridays, including one set strictly reserved for the Q3 session.
+This time, however, drivers don’t have to start on the same set of tyres they’d have used to set their fastest lap times during the Q2 session, neither for the Sprint race nor the main race on Sunday.

-In case of a rain-interrupted weekend, a maximum of nine sets of Intermediates and Wet weather tyres (combined) are to be allocated to each driver.
+In case of a rain-interrupted weekend, a maximum of nine sets of intermediates and wet weather tyres (combined) are to be allocated to each driver.
 For each driver, Pirelli is to allocate three sets of intermediate compound tyres and four sets of wet compound tyres at the start of the event.
-If the first practice session or the qualifying session on Friday is wet, teams receive an additional set of intermediate tyres but must return a set of used intermediates before the sprint qualifying session.
-If the sprint qualifying is wet too, teams must return one set of used wets or intermediates after the session – which will then be replaced with a new set of intermediates or wets.
+If the first Practice session or the Qualifying session on Friday is wet, teams receive an additional set of intermediate tyres but must return a set of used intermediates before the Sprint Qualifying session.
+If the Sprint Qualifying event is wet too, teams must return one set of used wets or intermediates after the session, which will then be replaced with a new set of intermediates or wets.

 How many sprint qualifying weekends are we expecting?